Are you charged with Aggravated or Felony Driving Under the Influence?

 The penalties for Aggravated (Felony) Driving Under the Influence differ based upon the aggravating factors present.
 For example, if a person died as a proximate cause of the DUI, the penalty is 3 to 14 years in the Department of Corrections with probation given only by a finding of exceptional circumstances by the court.
 Moreover, a person convicted of Aggravated DUI must serve 85% of that sentence.

 Sentences involving multiple Driving Under the Influence charges are determined by the number of prior DUIs the person has been convicted of.
-See our Multiple or Subsequent DUI page for more information regarding potential penalties if this is not your first DUI offense.
+There is additional information regarding the potential penalties for multiple DUIs on the Noll Law Office Multiple DUI page.

-If you think that the officer did not properly administer the field sobriety tests to you, contact one of our Aggravated DUI defense lawyers for a free initial consultation.
+Do you think the police officer did not properly administer the standard field sobriety tests?

 One of the major issues in an Aggravated Driving Under the Influence case is why the officer pulled the vehicle over.
-Often times, the officer stops a vehicle because of an equipment violation such as a broken tail light.
-Our DUI Defense Attorneys are well versed in Aggravated (Felony) Driving Under the Influence cases and understand how police officers operate.
-We have successfully argued for our clients that there was no probable cause for the officer to pull the vehicle over and that there was no reason for the officer to reasonably believe that our client was under the influence.
-Contact our Driving Under the Influence (DUI) attorneys today for a free initial consultation to discuss your case.
-Weekend and after hours appointments are available.
+Often, the officer stops a vehicle because of an equipment violation such as a broken taillight.
+The Noll Law Office is well versed in Aggravated (Felony) Driving Under the Influence cases and understand how police officers operate.
+They have successfully argued for their clients that there was no probable cause for the officer to pull the vehicle over and that there was no reason for the officer to reasonably believe that their client was under the influence.
+Contact their Driving Under the Influence (DUI) attorneys today for a free initial consultation to discuss your case.